-Nicki Levering enters her second season as the head softball coach at Georgia Southwestern in 2018-19.
+Nicki Levering enters her third season as the head softball coach at Georgia Southwestern in 2019-20.
 Levering comes to GSW from South Georgia State College where she served as head coach for four seasons.

-This past spring, under Levering's leadership, South Georgia State posted 30-plus wins for the second consecutive season, finishing 31-20.
+Under Levering's leadership, South Georgia State posted 30-plus wins for the second consecutive season in 2016, finishing 31-20.
 In 2015, the Hawks captured the Georgia Collegiate Athletic Association (GCAA) regular season championship with a record of 12-2 in league play and 32-9 overall, earning Levering GCAA Coach of the Year honors.

 All told, Levering produced 14 GCAA All-Region players and two All-American nominees during her time at South Georgia State.